uraimo/DS18B20.swift/README.md

 print(ds.Temperature())
 ```

-The slave id identifies a specific sensor, since more than one could be connected to the same 1-Wire bus.
+The slave id is unique and identifies a specific sensor, since more than one could be connected to the same 1-Wire bus.

 In most cases you'll just hardcode the slave id you want, instead of selecting one from the list of available slave devices that could sometime return items in a different order.